boldbi/boldbi-docker/README.md

 * Image and PDF exporting is not supported in ARM architecture images of the Ubuntu and Alpine variants.
 * Filesystem and Web connectors are not supported in Bold ETL for Alpine variant images.

-# How to use this image?
+# Deploying Bold BI Using Docker Compose

-The above Bold BI image can be deployed using Docker or Docker Compose.
-In the following section, we are going to start the Bold BI application and a separate PostgreSQL instance with volume mounts for data persistence using Docker Compose.
+The Bold BI image can be deployed using Docker Compose.
+In this guide, we will demonstrate how to start the Bold BI application and a PostgreSQL database within a single container using Docker Compose, with volume mounts configured for data persistence.

 1. Download the Docker Compose file by using the following command.